wawanakwa/.github/profile/README.md

 > You can find our [organization-level discussions here][gh-wawanakwa-discussions], we'd love to
 > have you there!

+---

+🎉 Thanks for reading—now go out there and have fun!

 [discord]: https://discord.com/
 [ts]: https://typescriptlang.com/
 [gh-wawanakwa-discussions]: https://github.com/orgs/wawanakwa/discussions